reframejs/reframe/contributing.md

   It's interesting and challenging.
 - Strength.
   <br/>
-  It deepens and strengthens your skills & aptitude.
+  Tackling challanges deepens and strengthens your skills & aptitudes.
-  We push the boundary of what's possible &mdash;
+  We push the boundary of what's possible;
   going deep brings invaluable lessons on many levels.
-  I ([brillout](https://github.com/brillout)) can say that open source is the thing that increased my aptitude the most, and that by far.
+  I ([brillout](https://github.com/brillout)) can say that open source is the thing that increased my aptitudes the most, and that by far.
 - Opens doors.
   <br/>
-  Being an open source developer is highly regarded by companies, startup executives and investors.
+  Being an open source developer is highly regarded by large companies, startup executives and investors.
 - Jobs.
   <br/>
-  Highly-skilled highly-paid freelance opportunies.
+  Highly-skilled highly-paid freelance opportunities.

 <br/>
 <br/>